cutaway-security/ROSA_Jumpkit/README.md

 NOTE: Equipment changes over time.
 It is natural that that some of the equipment listed in these kits will be dated and, possibly, discontinued.
 Equipment is useful until new functionality is required or something more consistent is identified.
 All kits should be viewed as good starting points.

 ## Community Jumpkits
 Jumpkits are extremely personal and vary by the professional's experiences and expertise.
 New and experienced professionals are always looking for equipment that balances portability, functionality, effectiveness, and cost.
 The ROSA Jumpkit project is accepting Community Jumpkit submissions using the [Issue Tracking](https://github.com/cutaway-security/ROSA_Jumpkit/issues) function of this repo.
-Please note the requirement to fit all equipment into a [AmazonBasic Protective Case](https://www.amazon.com/gp/product/B0748141LD/ref=ppx_yo_dt_b_asin_title_o00_s02?ie=UTF8&psc=1)
+Please note the requirement to fit all equipment into an [AmazonBasic Protective Case](https://www.amazon.com/gp/product/B0748141LD/ref=ppx_yo_dt_b_asin_title_o00_s02?ie=UTF8&psc=1)

 ## Equipment Cases Types